Amazon S3 General

 For example, your application can achieve at least 3,500 PUT/POST/DELETE and 5,500 GET requests per second per prefix in a bucket.

 There are no limits to the number of prefixes in a bucket.
-It is simple to increase your read or write performance exponentially.

 For read intensive requests you can also use CloudFront edge locations to offload from S3.